anandsullad77/Loan-Defaulters-Classifier/README.md

 # Loan Repayment Assessment in Banking - Classifier

 ## Project Overview
-Welcome to my submission for the KnowledgeHut AI Hackathon – Loan Repayment Assessment in Banking.
+Loan Repayment Assessment in Banking.
 This project aims to build and train a model to predict whether a customer will repay or default on a loan, using a dataset provided for the hackathon.

 ### Author
  - Anand Sullad